fazle-rabbi-dev/create-expressapp/README.md

 # create-expressapp

-> [!INFO]
-> Automate the setup of Express.js Api projects with a pre-designed boilerplate structure using `create-expressapp`.
+Automate the setup of Express.js Api projects with a pre-designed boilerplate structure using `create-expressapp`.
 This tool saves your time and provides a clean starting point for your express.js applications.

 <img width="100%" src="expressapp-banner.jpg" alt="Banner" />